Kick the Can

 “They're gonna get him out,” the short blonde-haired boy said.
 “Stop being a punk.”

 Hank grinned.
 “I couldn't have said it better myself.
-When you go through, sit quietly and wait, don't draw any attention until everyone comes through,” he looked pointedly at the dark-haired kid, “including your brother.”
+When you go through, sit quietly and wait, don't draw any attention until everyone comes through.”
+His gaze went pointedly at the dark-haired kid, “including your brother.”

 * * *